CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/9-ways-your-website-is-killing-your-business.md

 Develop a **content strategy** to give your writing purpose.
 You should also set a schedule to audit all your pages to keep them current and relevant.
 Rewriting old content is a great way to give it new life and boost your website's search results.

 I do all this on my website.
 I use Grammarly to catch errors and the free Hemingway Editor to keep my writing simple and easy to read.
 If I need help with ideas, research, or fact-checking, I'll use Gemini; otherwise, I don't use AI for my content.

-### Broken links

-Have you ever clicked on a link, only to get a "404 page not found" error message?
-It's annoying.
-If you get too many on the same website, you might get frustrated by the poor user experience and leave.

-**There's no excuse to have a link to one of your pages 404ing**.
-It looks bad, blocks crawlers, and signals that you don't update your website.
-Broken links to other websites are more forgivable, but still bad.

-**You need to check your website for broken links**.
-If your website is small, you can do this by clicking every link.
-If you don't want to spend time doing a manual check, there are many free and paid tools to automate it. **Google Search Console** is a good free option.

-I use Google Search Console for Neva Masquerade.
-It helps me understand how Google sees my website.
-I can also use it to identify potential problems beyond broken links.
-Its many reports can provide valuable information.

 ### Ignoring SEO